Frequently Asked Questions

 When and how should I apply?

 All applications are via the UCAS system.
 If you are not currently attending school or a Further Education course then forms can be obtained direct from UCAS.
 Applications can be made via their web-site as well as in traditional paper format, but please be aware that you will still need a reference.
 Apply as early as possible in the Autumn preceding your planned year of entry.
 DO NOT WAIT FOR THE UCAS DEADLINE IN JANUARY as all Speech and Language Therapy courses have a high number of applications.
-You may also apply for deferred entry.

 How many places are there on the programme?